 There are some experiences every family should try once.
 Then there are annual events that, after you try them, you vow to do every year forevermore.
-That's how I feel about the Great Jack O' Lantern Blaze in Croton-on-Hudson, a Hudson Valley Halloween staple with thousands of hand-carved jack-o’-lanterns.
+The Great Jack O' Lantern Blaze in Croton-on-Hudson, a Hudson Valley Halloween staple with thousands of hand-carved jack-o’-lanterns, falls firmly in the latter category.

 T-Rex stalks through Jurassic Park.
 Photo by Jennifer Mitchell.